How To Break A Bad Habit And Reinforce Healthy Behavior

 A reward system may be another factor worth considering, particularly as you actively work to break your bad habit.
 You could incorporate rewards for maintaining new habits or reaching milestones, for example.

-It can also help to become mindful of the intrinsic rewards associated with your new habits.
+It can also help you become mindful of the intrinsic rewards associated with your new habits.
 The person who wants to avoid their phone in the morning might, for instance, bring awareness to the sense of calm and mental clarity they feel, or notice all that there is to appreciate about starting the day with a book.

 5. Look for ways to eliminate cues